CreativeCodingLab/ReactionFlow/README.md

 The application (ReactionFlow_1_1.jar) is available in application.Cross-Platform folder.

 This work was funded by the DARPA Big Mechanism Program under ARO contract WF911NF-14-1-0395.
+A paper on ReactionFlow was presented at the BioVis track at ISMB 2015 in Dublin, Ireland.

+TN Dang, P Murray, J Aurisano, and AG Forbes.
+[ReactionFlow: An interactive visualization tool for causality analysis in biological pathways](https://creativecoding.soe.ucsc.edu/pdfs/Dang_ReactionFlow_BioVis2015.pdf).
+BMC Proceedings 9(6), 2015.

+@article{DangReactionFlowBioVis2015,
+title={{ReactionFlow: A}n interactive visualization tool for causality analysis in biological pathways}, author={Tuan Dang and Paul Murray and Jillian Aurisano and Angus G. Forbes}, journal = {{BMC Proceedings}}, address={Dublin, Ireland}, volume = {9}, number={6}, pages={S6}, year = {2015}, month = {August}, note = {\doi{10.1186/1753-6561-9-S6-S6}}
+}